The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Introduction

 Yet, understanding how the formation and evolution of these planets work remains a challenge.
 Observations of the progenitors (circumstellar discs) are plentiful, but only few forming planets are known, such as PDS 70b \citep{2018AAKeppler,2018AAMueller}.
 Reliance on theoretical modelling for the formation stage is then necessary.
-A model that reproduces the final systems accounting for the initial state can provide valuable information about how planetary systems formation and evolution works.
+A model that reproduces the final systems accounting for the initial state can provide valuable information about how planetary systems form and evolve.